adambraimbridge/next-syndication-api/README.md

 Since all contracts live in the production salesforce environment, in order to test locally you will need to use the production `SALESFORCE_*` environment variables rather than the development ones.

+### Setting yourself up on a contract

+In order to see the syndication icons, you need to belong to a licence with a syndication contract.

+Use this link to get set up on the complimentary access licence: https://join.ft.com/4ec865b6-a757-4869-ad0c-e80807c82989

 ## Run locally

 If you've used the shell script or if you've checked out, installed and built all projects related to the syndication/republishing tool — in the same directory — and want to run all projects easily, you can do so from within the `next-syndication-api`, you will need to: